iamdakshsainii/Aptitude/profit/profit.md

 5. **For multiple item purchases and sales, break down into per-unit cost.**
 6. **Formulas simplify solving for unknowns in profit-loss scenarios.**

-These key concepts should help in solving profit-loss related problems efficiently.